ApSense: Data-driven Algorithm in PPG-based Sleep Apnea Sensing: Data Preparation

-Figure \ref{fig:label} presents the characteristics of the signals from three sensing modalities.
-The nasal airflow sensor is vital in recognizing breathing abnormalities, including OSA (apnea events).
-Pausing breathing noticed via the airflow often comes with dropping of \ch{SpO2} measured via the pulse oximeter or so-called oxygen desaturation.
-However, there is a lag between the pausing breathing and the dropping of \ch{SpO2} as reported in \cite{dumitrache2013role}.
-Since this paper aims to demonstrate the potential applications of the PPG sensors in recognizing OSA, we intensely focus on the PPG characteristics or waveforms as further visualized informative features in Figure \ref{fig:pulse}.

-Here, in the bottom row of Figure \ref{fig:label}, we locate a drop in pulse wave amplitude (PWA) in the PPG signal during OSA that coincides with the oxygen desaturation.
-The dropped PWA results from sympathetic nervous system arousal caused by the lowered \ch{SpO2} level during OSA \cite{bosi2018arousal, delessert2010pulse}.
-Thus we propose the following procedure for annotating OSA event-related PPG segments or windows.
+Figure \ref{fig:label} presents the characteristics of the signals from three sensing modalities: the nasal airflow, the pulse oximeter, and PPG.
+The nasal airflow is vital in recognizing breathing abnormalities, including OSA (apnea event).
+Pausing breathing noticed via the airflow often comes with the dropping of \ch{SpO2} measured via the pulse oximeter or so-called oxygen desaturation.
+As reported in \cite{dumitrache2013role}, there is a lag between breathing pause and \ch{SpO2} drop.
+Since this paper aims to demonstrate the potential applications of PPG in recognizing OSA, we focus on PPG characteristics whose waveforms appear in the bottom row of Figure \ref{fig:label}.
+Since the decrease in pulse wave amplitude (PWA) in PPG results from sympathetic nervous system arousal caused by the lowered \ch{SpO2} level during OSA, we identify any PWA drop that coincides with the oxygen desaturation and lags to the airflow event.
+We propose the following procedure for annotating PPG windows with OSA events.

 First, we use the sliding window approach to segment the PPG signal into 60-second periods with 50\% overlapping.
-Then we identify the timestamp at ending of each apnea or hypopnea period that the sleep specialist had annotated while looking through the complete PSG system or multiple sensing modalities.
-Eventually, suppose the identified timestamp is inside the first half of the interested PPG segment or window; we mark it as a ground truth OSA event for the further study of the predictive algorithm in the following sections.
-As mentioned earlier, this procedure ensures that the interested PPG segment includes targeted features such as PWA, a helpful biomarker for OSA recognition.
-The event marking is similar to what was introduced in the previous work, confirmed by both PPG and \ch{SpO2} \cite{remo2020}.
+Then, we identify the timestamp at the end of each apnea or hypopnea period that the sleep specialist annotated while examining through the complete PSG system or multiple sensing modalities.
+Suppose the identified timestamp is inside the first half of a PPG window; we mark it as an OSA event, otherwise non-event or normal.
+As mentioned earlier, this procedure ensures that any interested PPG window includes informative features such as PWA, which is helpful for OSA recognition.
+The OSA event marking is similar to what was introduced in the previous work, confirmed by PPG and \ch{SpO2} \cite{remo2020}.